List on Bids44 →

 Common Scams to Watch For (India 2026)

-Kms Rollback (Odometer Tampering).
-This is perhaps the most common scam.
-Sellers manually or digitally reduce the odometer reading to demand a higher price.
+Kms Rollback (Odometer Tampering): This is rampant.
+Sellers illegally reduce the odometer reading to demand a higher price.

-• How to detect: Always check the service history records and cross-verify with the authorized service center using the VIN.
-Look for inconsistencies in wear and tear (pedals, steering wheel, gear knob) versus the claimed mileage.
-Rear tyre wear is also a good indicator against claimed low kms.
+• How to detect: Always check service history records and cross-verify with the authorized service centre using the VIN.
+Look for inconsistencies like low kilometers but heavily worn brake/accelerator pedals, smooth steering wheel, or new tyres on an old car.

-Curbstoning (Unlicensed Dealer Posing as Individual).
-An individual seller advertising multiple cars, using professional photography, or being vague about ownership details might be an unlicensed dealer trying to avoid legal obligations and taxes.
+Curbstoning (Unlicensed Dealer Posing as Individual): An individual listing multiple cars or using professional photography might be an unlicensed dealer trying to avoid legal obligations and GST.

-• What to do: Always get a professional mechanic to inspect the car for structural damage.
+• What to do: Get a professional mechanic to inspect the car thoroughly.
+Major accident cars can have compromised structural integrity and safety.

 • What to do: Avoid at all costs.
-Flood damage is notoriously difficult and expensive to repair fully.
+Flood damage is notoriously difficult to fully repair and leads to endless electrical issues.

-Fake Service Records.
-Sellers might forge service stamps or create false digital records to show a clean maintenance history.
+Fake Service Records: Sellers might forge service stamps or create fake digital records to inflate the car’s value and hide maintenance neglect.

-• How to detect: Call the authorized Maruti Suzuki service center directly with the car’s VIN (Vehicle Identification Number) and cross-check the service history.
-Look for continuity in dates and reported issues.
+• How to detect: Call the authorized Maruti Suzuki service centre with the car’s VIN (Vehicle Identification Number) and ask them to verify the service history.

-• What to do: Never pay for a car with pending hypothecation.
-Insist the seller obtains a No Objection Certificate (NOC) from the bank stating the loan is cleared before payment.
+• What to do: Do NOT proceed with the purchase until the seller provides a clear No Objection Certificate (NOC) from the bank.

 Seller’s Guide — How to Maximize Your Maruti Suzuki Ciaz Resale